mbforbes/mapgen/report/report.md

 The main challenge in creating a more realistic region-filling dataset is accurately rendering a broader range of geographic features.
 Recall in the dataset for task 1 that we render only block outlines and buildings.
-For task 2, we can encode more context render other geographic features such as walkways, parks, and water.
+For task 2, we can encode more context and render additional geographic features, such as walkways, parks, and water.
 The difficulty in doing so is that these features are encoded with varying consistency, and at varying levels of abstraction.

 Here are a few examples to illustrate how some features are labeled in the OpenStreetMap data: